North Russia intervention: Escalation

 The furthest advance south on the northern front in early 1919 was an Allied Mission in Shenkursk on the Vaga River and Nizhnyaya Toyma on the Northern Dvina where the strongest Bolshevik positions were encountered.
-The strategicly important city of Shenkursk was described by British commander Ironside as 'the most important city in North Russia' after Archangel and he was determined to hold the line.
+The strategicly important city of Shenkursk was described by British commander Ironside as 'the most important city in North Russia' after Arkhangelsk and he was determined to hold the line.
 However, British and Allied troops were expelled from Shenkursk after an intense battle on 19–20 January 1919, with the Americans losing seventeen men in the process.
 One American and White Russian force numbering 450 men drove back a Bolshevik force three or four times its size, but suffered some 50 casualties in the process.
 The battle for Shenkursk took place in -45 degree Celsius temperatures.
 Over the following days, RAF aircraft flew several bombing and reconnaissance missions to support the withdrawal from Shenkursk.
 The battle of Shenkursk was a key turning point in the campaign, and the Allied loss put them very much on the back foot for the next few months along the railway and Dvina fronts.
 On 8 March the Bolsheviks, determined to push the British from their positions on the Vaga, attacked Kitsa.
 The Reds went as far as using gas shells to bombard the settlement, but all attacks were repulsed.
 However, with much of the village being destroyed and the Allied force being outnumbered by the enemy, it was decided to withdraw.

-On the railway front south of Archangel, the Allied forces were gradually advancing.On 23 March, British and American troops attacked the village of Bolshie Ozerki, but the first wave of attackers were pushed back.
+On the railway front south of Arkhangelsk, the Allied forces were gradually advancing.
+On 23 March, British and American troops attacked the village of Bolshie Ozerki, but the first wave of attackers were pushed back.
 Orders were made to resume the attack the next morning, but some of the British troops protested as they had not had a hot meal for some time.
 Another assault was repulsed on 2 April.
 The next day, 500 Bolsheviks attacked Shred Mekhrenga but were eventually repelled, with over 100 Red troops being killed despite the British suffering no fatal casualties.
 Another Bolshevik attack was launched on Seltskoe, but that attack also failed.
 In total, the Bolsheviks lost 500 men in one day in the two attacks.